Diamant Ramazani

 Diamant Ramazani (born 18 February 1999) is a professional footballer who plays as a right-back.
 Born in Belgium, he has represented the Burundi national team internationally.

 Club career

 Lokeren

 On 7 March 2018, Ramazani signed his first professional contract with Lokeren for three years.

 Almería B

-On 21 September 2022, Diamant signed a one-year contract with Spanish club Almería B in Tercera Federación.
+On 21 September 2022, he signed a one-year contract with Spanish club Almería B in Tercera Federación.

 International career

 Ramazani was born in Belgium to Burundian parents.
 Ramazani debuted for the Burundi national team in a 1-1 2022 FIFA World Cup qualification tie with Tanzania on 4 September 2019.

 Personal life

 His younger brother Largie Ramazani is also a footballer, a winger who plays for Premier League club Leeds United.